Vale S.A. research snapshot

 information Richness

 A-level information richness.
-Vale has a long listed history, a 20-F, annual and quarterly reporting, production releases, NYSE ADR data, and broad third-party coverage.
+Vale has a long listed history, a 20-F, quarterly 6-K filings, production reports, NYSE ADR data, an earnings call transcript, SEC EDGAR XBRL filings, and coverage from 25 analysts.

 bias Check

-The key bias is to overvalue copper and nickel optionality while overlooking that iron ore remains the cash engine.
-The counter-check asks whether returns remain adequate if iron ore normalizes, nickel stays weak, remediation costs rise, or capital spending increases.
+The main bias is to over-value copper and nickel optionality while under-weighting that iron ore remains the cash engine and that 2026 cost guidance was raised.
+The reverse check asks whether returns remain adequate if iron ore normalizes, nickel stays weak, reparation and de-characterization costs rise, or the real strengthens further.

 ai Confidence

-High for FY2025 reported revenue, production, cash, debt, share-count math, and 1Q26 operations.
+High for FY2025 reported revenue, production, cash, debt, share-count math, and Q2 2026 results cross-checked between the 6-K, the earnings call, and StockAnalysis.
 Medium for technical interpretation, normalized earnings, metal prices, and scenario valuation.

 investment Certainty

 Medium-low.
-The asset base and operating recovery are tangible, but commodity prices, environmental obligations, Brazilian policy, and the economic return on base-metals growth create a wide outcome range.
+The asset base and operating recovery are tangible, but commodity prices, environmental obligations, Brazilian policy, foreign exchange, and the economic return on base-metals growth create a wide outcome range.

 Quick verdict table